 Recent Experience of Construction Disputes

-At Farleys, our solicitors regularly advise both individuals and companies on a multitude of issues in the construction industry.
+At Farleys, our construction dispute solicitors regularly advise both individuals and companies on a multitude of issues in the construction industry.
 We have recently acted for contractors, major developers, sub-contractors and interior designers.
 Specific issues which we regularly provide legal advice on include the following:

 - Professional negligence claims against surveyors, architects and other professionals in relation to the certified completion of works